wendashi/Cool-GenAI-Fashion-Papers/README.md

 All the listed GenAI-Fashion papers have been published from 2022 onwards (including 2022).

-For resources before 2022, please refer to [Other Useful Resources](#other-useful-resources).
+For resources before 2022, please refer to [Other FashionAI Resources](#other-fashionai-resources).

 Feel free to send a PR or open an issue.
 <details>